Everything You Need to Know to Become a Certified Emergency Nurse Practitioner (ENP-C)

 So NPs who go on to do an ENP fellowship meet Option 3 for eligibility for the ENP certification exam.

-Once you determine your eligibility, you’ll want to start preparing for the exam.
-For this, we recommend starting with the end in mind, meaning we should understand the exam content for the ENP certification exam.
+Once you determine your eligibility, you’ll want to start preparing for the ENP certification examination.
+For this, we recommend starting with the end in mind, meaning we should understand the exam content for the ENP test.

 The AANPCB provides background information for the exam:

-- The exam questions are process focused, based on the assessment, diagnosis, planning, and evaluation components of patient care, and associated with the NP role, specialty population, wellness-illness continuum, and associated problem areas.
+- The exam questions are process-focused.
+They are based on the assessment, diagnosis, planning, and evaluation components of patient care.
+They are also associated with the NP role, specialty population, wellness-illness continuum, and associated problem areas.

 - The ENP examination tests clinical knowledge of emergency care in the role and population focus of the family/individual across the lifespan of prenatal, pediatric, adolescent, adult, elderly, and frail elderly primary care.